 Enterprise customers are charged a fixed rate as specified in their contract.
-All other plans are billed based on usage, which is reflected in the monthly subscription invoice, as follows:
+All other plans are billed based on usage, which is reflected in the monthly subscription invoice.

 You will be charged $0.15 in total for Rate Limiting on your next billing date.
 The charge will appear as a line item on your invoice and will list the total number of requests billed.